Find out what punch needle fabric is best for YOUR punch needle, plus I have a free printable cheat sheet for you!

 The good thing about burlap is it’s cheap, it comes in several colors, and it’s easy to find.
 In some countries, Monk’s cloth and primitive linen are harder to find, but you can almost always find burlap.

 However the cons are it’s scratchy, the weave is inconsistent, and it breaks down over time.

-Weavers cloth is a cotton/poly blend fabric that is a favorite for miniature punch needle.
+Weavers cloth is a cotton/poly blend fabric that is a favorite for punch needle embroidery.

 Denim is a popular fabric for lots of things, including punch needle.
 It’s tightly woven and comes in different weights.

-Any poly-cotton blend is worth a try for miniature punch needle.
+Any poly-cotton blend is worth a try for punch needle embroidery.

 Do some experimenting and see what works for you.
 As long as it’s a woven fabric, I’d say it’s worth a try.

 I tried punching on a 100% cotton drop cloth with my Ultra Punch, and it worked really well!

 Once you get comfortable with punch needle techniques, try doing punch needle on other woven fabrics!